-Line 27 - Electronic Health Records Maintenance, Support, Equipment
+Line 28 - Electronic Health Records

-The costs associated with the maintenance of the electronic health records (EHR) technology, as well as the related information technology support and non-capitalizable equipment, such as hardware, servers, scanners, signature pads, maintenance, and support fees, etc. This does not include the cost associated with computers used by staff to access the EHR.
+The costs associated with the ongoing maintenance of the electronic health records (EHR) technology, as well as the related information technology support and non-capitalizable equipment, such as hardware, servers, scanners, signature pads, maintenance, and support fees, etc. Additionally, the costs associated with the ongoing upgrades or improvements of EHR technology, such as new modules, developer fees, etc. This does not include the cost associated with computers used by staff to access the EHR.